-How to Find Your Vocal Range – The 8 Voice Types
+How to Find Your Vocal Range – Voice Types Explained

 The Keyboard Numbering System

-Now it’s time to start singing!
-Begin at Middle C and sing down the scale until you reach a note that no longer feels comfortable.
-You can use either your chest voice or head voice, whichever feels best for you.
-The important thing is to find the lowest note you can reliably and comfortably sing.
-Write down this note.
+Begin at Middle C and sing down the scale until you reach the lowest note that feels comfortable and sustainable.
+Use either chest voice or head voice, whichever allows you to sing clearly and without strain.
+Record this note.

-Next, start at Middle C again and sing up the scale until you reach the highest note that feels comfortable.
-Write this note down as well.
+Next, return to Middle C and sing upward until you reach the highest note that feels comfortable and sustainable.
+Record this note as well.

 Quick Tips: